Cawiess/data_project_template/README.md

 I decided to use Cookiecutter in order to enable users to set up their project with custom directory names.
 To use this package simply run the following from the terminal:

 cookiecutter https://github.com/Cawiess/data_project_template.git

+### OBS ###
+if you have an Anacondas installation of Python, make sure that it includes virtualenv. conda install virtual env

+Otherwise Tox will not be able to identify the virtual environment and get invocation errors as well as import errors, not finding modules.